tejaswigowda/strata-editor/README.md

 **What the matrix found:**

-1. **The thesis holds — scaffolding helps at every scale, dramatically at the frontier.** Overall scaffolding delta is Haiku **+52**, Opus **+45**; small models **+7 to +13**.
+1. **The thesis holds: scaffolding helps at every scale, dramatically at the frontier.** Overall scaffolding delta is Haiku **+52**, Opus **+45**; small models **+7 to +13**.
 The honest framing: scaffolding *unlocks* capable models (they are convention-limited bare, and the selector-injection + constrained decoding lifts them into the language), and helps small models *modestly* (they are capacity-limited).
-This is **not** "tiny models match big ones" — it is "scaffolding unlocks capable models; it helps small ones modestly."
+This is **not** "tiny models match big ones".
+It is "scaffolding unlocks capable models; it helps small ones modestly."

 2. **1.5B is the viable floor.** Scaffolded overall **73%**, op-selection **77%**, arg-extraction **92%** (ties the Opus ceiling), multi-op **75%**, selector-resolution **54%**.
 A stock 1.5B with **zero training** drives the language well enough to ship.
 This sets the production model size.

 3. **0.5B is under-capacity.** op-selection 8%, selector-resolution 8%, multi-op 0%.
-It reverts to writing full three.js boilerplate instead of narrow ops — a capability floor, not a steering bug.
+It reverts to writing full three.js boilerplate instead of narrow ops, a capability floor, not a steering bug.
 It is below the floor for editing.
-(It may still suffice for labeling-only: 33% scaffolded — a separate, narrower task.)
+(It may still suffice for labeling-only: 33% scaffolded, a separate, narrower task.)

 4. **Selector-resolution is the confirmed hard task.** Even Opus caps at **77%**, and scaffolding adds **nothing** on small models (+0 for 0.5B / 1.5B / 3B).
 It is capability-bound, not convention-bound.
-This is the architectural target for **host-side resolution** (pick-don't-compose, clarify-on-ambiguity, don't-over-enumerate) — [the next lever](guides/ROADMAP.md).
+This is the architectural target for **host-side resolution** (pick-don't-compose, clarify-on-ambiguity, don't-over-enumerate).
+See [the next lever](guides/ROADMAP.md).

-5. **Arg-extraction caps ~92%** at both ceilings — the achievable target.
+5. **Arg-extraction caps ~92%** at both ceilings, the achievable target.
 The scorer is a strict canonical-key match, so ~92% is "as good as it gets," which also confirms the scorer is calibrated.

 **Honest footnotes (the never-silently-wrong discipline applies to our own numbers too):**

 - **A 1.5B ≥ 3B inversion persists** on multi-op (75 vs 25) and op-selection (77 vs 69).
 Reported, not hidden: partly a small multi-op sample (n=4 this run), and partly that `Qwen2.5-Coder-1.5B` is unusually well-optimized in the WebLLM stack.
-Not over-claimed — the 1.5B floor claim rests on its *overall* profile, not this inversion.
+Not over-claimed.
+The 1.5B floor claim rests on its *overall* profile, not this inversion.
 - **Scorer fixes made the numbers trustworthy.** Synonym-tolerant multi-op scoring, resolved-correct-node selector scoring (not string match), and parser recovery of non-canonical-but-valid edits.
 The harness caught its own bugs; every number above is post-fix.

 **The ship decision it drives.** Production ships **1.5B and up** (the [vetted list](guides/AI_GUIDE.md#browser-based-models-webllm)); **0.5B is excluded** as under-capacity.
-This is exactly the "validated models only" gate the top of this README describes — the production dropdown shows only what the matrix passed.
+This is exactly the "validated models only" gate the top of this README describes.
+The production dropdown shows only what the matrix passed.

 **Live spot-checks (illustrative, not the matrix).** Manual runs of "make the leaves red" on a labeled tree GLB match the matrix story end to end: both Claude Haiku 4.5 (cloud) and the **1.5B on-device model** emit the op surface (`$S('.leaves').recolor('#ff0000')`) with the correct narrow selector, not raw three.js and not the whole asset.
 The 1.5B occasionally wraps the op in a function it forgets to invoke (a format slip our few-shots' IIFE style invites), which the observe-and-retry loop catches.